By Robert Mocharla, MD

 Faculty Peer Reviewed

 ML is from Fu Zhou, China.
 She doesn’t speak much English and works in her family’s clothing store as a sales girl.
-ML is only one year …
+ML is only …